dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models.md

 * Determine the order to run models in by creating a dependent acyclic graph (DAG).
 <Lightbox src="/img/dbt-dag.png" title="The DAG for our dbt project" />

-* Manage separate environments — dbt will replace the model specified in the `ref` function with the database name for the table (or view).
+* Manage separate environments — dbt will replace the model specified in the `ref` function with the database name for the <Term id="table" /> (or view).
 Importantly, this is environment-aware — if you're running dbt with a target schema named `dbt_alice`, it will select from an upstream table in the same schema.
 Check out the tabs above to see this in action.

 Additionally, the `ref` function encourages you to write modular transformations, so that you can re-use models, and reduce repeated code.